 This article was recently published on the Auto Detailing Network!

-When you’re looking around the information super highway it can become very confusing when looking for automotive services.
+When you’re looking around the information superhighway it can become very confusing when looking for automotive services.
 It’s even more difficult if you’re the proud owner of an Exotic vehicle.
 Tires and maintenance can be as simple as setting an appointment with the local Ferrari Aston Martin or Porsche Dealer.
 But when it comes to something as simple as a hand wash or detailing work for your baby it can get confusing.
 If you do an Internet search for exotic auto detailing and washing you would think you could pinpoint a couple of companies that work on these types of vehicles.
-What you will come up with is many choices and companies that claim to work on exotics especially if you live in a large metropolitan area.
+What you will come up with are many choices and companies that claim to work on exotics especially if you live in a large metropolitan area.
 Just because there is a picture of a Lamborghini doesn’t mean they have ever worked on one.
 This article is intended to help you narrow it down a bit.
 The comments and suggestions in this article come from over 20 years of experience working on these types of vehicles.

-There are several different ways to find a qualified detailer to pamper you vehicle.
+There are several different ways to find a qualified auto detailer to pamper your vehicle.
 You can start with the internet.
-Just remember that it’s easy for some one to make a website and showcase high line automobiles.
+Just remember that it’s easy for someone to make a website and showcase high line automobiles.
 If you attend local car shows you can ask the owners who are showing their cars that they would or are using for their detail work.
 Or you can call the dealer they may have a good recommendation for you.
 You may even have a local Car Club with owners of cars similar to yours that meet up and go on drives.
 These clubs will and should have a couple of good recommendations for you.

 Prices will vary from one region to the next.
 If you’re looking for a high level of expertise then you must be willing to pay a premium for it.
-Depending on the condition of your vehicle and what you want done you can expect to pay from $400.00 to over $1000.00 You can expect the job to take any where from 1/2 a day to up to 3 days again depending on what it is you want done.
+Depending on the condition of your vehicle and what you want done you can expect to pay from $400.00 to over $1000.00 You can expect the job to take anywhere from 1/2 a day to up to 3 days again depending on what it is you want done.